ayushilal20/OutbreakInvestigator-QC_Assembly/README.md

-# F1 : Pipeline for Read QC and Genome Assembly during a microbial outbreak:
+# F1 : Pipeline for Read QC and Genome Assembly during a microbial outbreak

 ## 1. Quality Control and Trimming:
 ## Pre-requisites: